 Production Year: 1989

 Dead Poets Society is probably the most famous teacher movie of all time.
-An English teacher's dream, it is full of metaphors, inspiring quotes and literary allusions.
-It is for this reason that I showed this film every year to at least one of my English classes.
+An English teacher's dream, it is full of metaphors, inspiring quotes, and literary allusions.
+That's why I show this film every year to at least one of my English classes.

-Robin Williams stars as a rebellious teacher, Professor Keating, who goes back to his Alma Mater to shake things up.
-On his first day, he has the boys tear up the syllabus, and does his own thing from that day forward.
-The script is brilliantly written, with an exceptional cast, and powerful directing.
-The lighting, the camera work all blend towards a masterful piece of art.
+Robin Williams stars as Professor Keating, a rebellious teacher who goes back to his alma mater to shake things up.
+On his first day he has the boys tear up the syllabus and does his own thing from that day forward.
+The script is brilliantly written and there is an exceptional cast and powerful directing.
+The lighting and camera work all blend towards a masterful piece of art.

-Real Life Factor: The film is not based on a true story.
-The film does ring authentic in many ways, with the character portrayals of the boys, parents, and teachers.
-Where it seems unrealistic, though, is the way Mr. Keating seems to be idealized.
+Real Life Factor: The film is not based on a true story, but it does ring authentically in the portrayals of the boys, parents, and teachers.
+Where it seems unrealistic, though, is the way Mr. Keating is idealized.
 The line between the "good teacher" and the "bad teacher" seems a bit over-drawn and dramatic.